 Do a family tie-dye t-shirt project.

-I’ve been wanting to do this each year.
+I’ve been wanting to do make matching family tie-dye shirts each year.

 This year is the year!